BIMIB-DISCo/ENAD-experiments/attacks/README.md

-Implementation in Pytorch of CW inf attack taken from https://github.com/anishathalye/obfuscated-gradients.
+Implementation in Pytorch of the high-confidence $L_{inf}$ iterative attack against LID taken from https://github.com/anishathalye/obfuscated-gradients.